3ddelano/epic-online-services-godot/README.md

 	# During development use the devauth tool to login
 	HAuth.login_devtool_async("localhost:4545", "CREDENTIAL_NAME_HERE")

-	# Only on mobile device (Login with any credentials)
+	# Only on mobile device (Login without any credentials)
 	# await HAuth.login_anonymous_async()